sergijoan22/notes/notes/Google Cloud.md

 - Dataflow service account to interact between the project and Dataflow.
 Automatically created with the needed permissions when enabling the API.
 - Controller or worker service account, assigned to the VMs running the pipeline.
 Automatically created with the needed permissions when enabling the API.
 For production, recommended to create a new account with the only the roles and permissions needed.
 When launching a Dataflow pipeline, the account to be used can be passed, which must have at least the Dataflow worker role.

+An streaming Dataflow pipeline can be updated while running or it can be set when started to be auto-updated.

 ### Quotas